yungwifi/stock-trading-app/part-ii.md

 If a user visits `/search` or clicks on "Search" in the navigation bar, they should be directed to a search page with a single-input form.
 If a user submits a stock symbol (e.g., `AAPL`) through the form, a call will be made to the external API you've chosen, Markit On Demand or Alpha Vantage.

 If the API call is successful, the app should display the name and symbol of that stock below the search form.
 To the right of this information, there should be a "Track Stock" button.

-##### Markit On Demand

-Use the following base URL for making requests to the deprecated Markit On Demand API `http://dev.markitondemand.com/Api/v2/Quote/jsonp?symbol=`.
-If a user submits a stock symbol (e.g., `AAPL`) through the form, a request will be made to `http://dev.markitondemand.com/Api/v2/Quote/jsonp?symbol=AAPL` that gets a response containing a JSON representation of the searched stock.

-> **Important Note:** The Markit on Demand API, unfortunately, does not have CORS enabled.
-That means when making an API call to it from our app, we need to request `jsonp` as the data type.
-Axios does not support `jsonp`.
->
-> An alternative approach is to import jQuery and use AJAX.
-Install it first by running `$ npm install --save jquery`.
-Then [take a look at this snippet](https://github.com/ga-wdi-exercises/react-omdb/commit/70c28576d35e93331d37a425e45b73127f0713b3#diff-a2c44f5da6f2e8575db9456a7e28d50c) to see how we would go about using it.
->
-> When using `$.ajax`, make sure to specify `jsonp` as the `dataType`

 ##### Alpha Vantage